dotnet/docs/docs/architecture/modernize-desktop/migrating-modern-desktop-applications.md

 the alternative approaches outlined in this section.

 The [Windows Compatibility Pack](../../core/porting/windows-compat-pack.md) provides access to APIs that were previously available only for .NET Framework.
-It can be used from both .NET Core as well as .NET Standard.
+It can be used on .NET Core and .NET Standard projects.

 For more information on API compatibility, the CoreFX team maintains a list of behavioral changes/compat breaks and deprecated/legacy APIs at GitHub.